5 from 1 vote

 1. Brown sugar.
 The extra moisture in brown sugar creates a softer, fudgier texture.

 2. Minimal mixing.
 For the fudgiest texture, mix the brownies only until just combined.
-Mixing too much will add too much air to the batter resulting in a cakier texture.
+Mixing too much will add too much air to the batter, creating a cakier texture.

 Brownie Recipes